-5. The District and TIPP representatives will schedule meetings with the Pueblo of Acoma, Pueblo of Laguna and the Navajo Nation to discuss topics related to educational need, access and program development.
+The District and TIPP representatives will schedule meetings with the Pueblo of Acoma, Pueblo of Laguna and the Navajo Nation to discuss topics related to educational need, access and program development.

-Policy III: The Grants Cibola County School District will annually assess the extent to which Indian children participate on an equal basis with non-Indian children in the District's education program and activities.
-[34 CFR 222.94(b)(3)] As part of this requirement, the District will:
+Policy III: The Grants Cibola County School District will annually assess the extent to which Native American students participate on an equal basis with non-Native students in the District's education program and activities.
+[34 CFR 222.94(b)(3)] As part of this requirement, the

 - i.
-Share relevant information related to Indian children's participation In the LEA's education program and activities with tribes and parents of Indian children; and - ii.
-Allow tribes and parents of Indian children the opportunity and time to review and comment on whether Indian children participate on an equal basis with non-Indian children.
+Share relevant information related to Native American students' participation in the LEA's education program and activities with tribes and parents of Native American students; and - ii.
+Allow tribes and parents of Native American students the opportunity and time to review and comment on whether Native

+American students participate on an equal basis with non-Native students.